-A series of imaginary tours of people called Stan(ley) to countries whose names end in –stan.
+We have in mind a potential series of imaginary tours of people called Stan(ley) to countries whose names end in -stan.

-Representatives (Caricatures, if you prefer) have been nominated to take part in our First Great Representative Tour of the Stans.
+Representatives (Caricatures, if you prefer) have been nominated to take part in our First Great Imagined Tour of the Stans.
 This tour is proposed as a stretch of the imagination, a thought experiment, a virtual bit of fiction.
 It is based on an interpretation of what might be possible when several people (probably a group of six), all with the name of Stanley are brought together from their different contexts to undertake a virtual adventure in the Stans.

 Will there be flies?
 Swarms of them